 In Ontario, child support is determined based on a formula and is payable along with additional expenses that are not covered by the formula, such as the cost of day care, post-secondary education and medical expenses.
 Our clients often come to us with questions such as: Who will pay child support and for how long?
 These inquiries must be addressed on an individual basis, as the laws are not completely clear in every situation.

 Contact Howie Johnson Barristers & Solicitors With Questions Regarding Child Custody Arrangements

-To speak with an experienced Windsor family law lawyer about divorce and/or spousal support, call 519.973.1500 or contact us online.
+To speak with an experienced Windsor family law lawyer about divorce and/or spousal support, call 519.973.1500, get started now or contact us online.
 We serve clients in Windsor, Essex County and throughout the region.